Triality and adjoint lifting for GL(3): Twisted Endoscopic Groups

 \subsection{\bf Elliptic endoscopic data.}

 From the Lie algebra computations of the previous subsection, we can deduce: 5pt

 \begin{prop} The elliptic endoscopic groups for the twisted space $(\PGSO_8, \theta)$ determined by the triality automorphism are the split groups ${\rm G}_2$, $\SL_3$ and $\SO_4$.
-Moreover, the outer automorphism group of these elliptic endoscopic data is trivial. \end{prop}
+Moreover, the outer automorphism group of each of these elliptic endoscopic data is trivial. \end{prop}

 5pt \begin{proof} As mentionned above, because $\Spin_8(\C)$ is simply-connected, the group $\Spin_8(\C)^{ s \cdot \theta^{\vee}}$ is in fact connected \cite[Chap.
 1, \S 1.1, Pg.
 14]{KSh}.
 The Lie algebra computations above thus allow us to identify $\Spin_8(\C)^{ s \cdot \theta^{\vee}}$ up to isogeny, so we need to pin down the isogeny class.
 In item (i) above, we already know that: